-District Of In re , ) Set forth here all names including married, maiden, and trade names used by debtor within last 6 years.] ) Debtor ) Case No Address ) ) Chapter Employe er's Tax Identification (EIN) No(s). [if any]: ) Last four r digits of Social Security No(s).: ) NOTICE OF [MOTION TO ] [OBJECTION TO ] has filed papers with the cou rt to [relief sought in motion or objection]. • Your rights may be affected.
-You should read our attorney, if you have one in this bankrupterish to consult one.) conside If you do not want the court to [relief sought in ner your views on the [motion] [objection], then on [File with the court a written request for a hearing response, an answer, explaining your position] at: {address of the bankruptcy clerk's office e} If you mail your {request} {response} to the court so the court will receive it on or before the date s You must also mail a copy to: {movant's attorney's name and address} {names and addresses of others to be ser rved}] [Attend the hearing scheduled to be held on(de Courtroom, United States Bankruptcy Cour [Other steps required to oppose a motion or object ction under local rule or court order.] relief s If you or your attorney do not take these steps, the cought in the motion or objection and may enter an o Date: Signature: Name: Address:
+Distric t Of In re) Set forth here all names including married, maiden, and trade names used by debtor within last 6 years.])
+Debtor Debtor) Case No Address) ) Chapter Employe er's Tax Identification (EIN) No(s). [if any]:) Last fou r digits of Social Security No(s).:) NOTICE OF [MOTION TO] [OBJECTION TO] has filed papers with the co ourt to [relief sought in motion or objection].
+Your rights may be affected.
+You should re ad these papers carefully and discuss them - our attorney, if you have one in this bankrupt rish to consult one.) conside If you do not want the court to [relief sought in er your views on the [motion] [objection], then o [File with the court a written request for a heari response, an answer, explaining your position] a {address of the bankruptcy clerk's offi ce} If you mail your {request} {response} to the cous of the court will receive it on or before the date You must also mail a copy to: {movant's attorney's name and address s} {names and addresses of others to be s erved}] [Attend the hearing scheduled to be held on, Courtroom, United States Bankruptcy Courtroom, date),(year), ata.m./p.m. in urt, {address}.]
+[Other steps required to oppose a motion or obj ection under local rule or court order.] relief s If you or your attorney do not take these steps, sought in the motion or objection and may enter ar the court may decide that you do not oppose the order granting that relief.
+Date: Signature: - Name: Address: